 There are two general types of power of attorney documents.
 A durable power of attorney goes into effect as soon as it’s signed.
 A springing power of attorney only goes into effect once certain circumstances have occurred.
 Working with an experienced estate planning attorney can help you decide which makes more sense for your situation.

-If you have children, this is likely a non-issue as your kids are likely at the forefront of your estate plan.
+If you have children, this is likely a non-issue, as your kids are probably at the forefront of your estate plan.
 But even if you don’t have children, that doesn’t necessarily mean you are without dependents.
-You may be the primary caregiver for an aging parent or for a sick friend or sibling.
-If there are loved ones in your life that depend on you for caregiving or financial assistance, you may want to name them as beneficiaries on a life insurance policy in case anything happens to you.
+You may be the primary caregiver for an aging parent, a sick friend or sibling.
+If there are loved ones in your life who depend on you for caregiving or financial assistance, you may want to name them as beneficiaries on a life insurance policy in case anything happens to you.

-This is just the tip of the iceberg; every individual and family has unique challenges when it comes to creating their estate plan.
+This is just the tip of the iceberg; every individual and family has unique challenges when it comes to creating their estate plan, and single people should take extra care to review their plan to make sure everything is in order.
 Whether it’s your children, your siblings, your friends or a charity that you want to benefit from your estate, a complete estate plan can help make sure that your wishes are met and loved ones are taken care of.

 This information is not intended to be a substitute for specific individualized tax or legal advice.
 We suggest that you discuss your specific situation with a qualified tax or legal advisor.

 JD, CFP®, Series 7 Securities Registration,1 Series 66 Advisory Registration,† Life and Health Insurance License Kate has been a financial planner at Wealth Enhancement Group since 2007.
 Previously, she assisted in the management of trusts and portfolios for high-net-worth clients.
 She is involved with the Roundtable™ and provides her expertise to help walk clients through the best way to organize their estates to ensure their assets are passed in the most...Read More